MajesticWafer/wafercafe/README.md

-# Chat, I goofed

-Turns out most websites don't work on school devices at home.
-So I thought it was blocked.
-My fault, chat!

 # The Wafer Café

 A user-friendly web assembly video game website, aimed to entertain users (during work and school, too!).